AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/getting-started.md

 * Prevents content authors from authoring content that do not belong in the folder.
 * Optimizes the content creation process by filtering the types of content allowed in the folder during creation to only show valid types of content.

-More information about allowing Content Fragment Models per folder can be found in the document [Content Fragment Models.](/help/assets/content-fragments/content-fragments-models.md)

 By creating an appropriate content structure, it becomes easier to coordinate headless content authoring across channels in order to maximize content reuse.
 Leveraging content across multiple channels will greatly improve content production efficiency and change management.

 ##### Establish Good Naming Conventions {#naming-conventions}